 requests may come from families who can no longer keep their

-Cocker for a wide variety of reasons, but overwhelmingly,they come from shelters throughout the upper Midwest.
-This means we have a constant, desperate need
+Cocker for a wide variety of reasons, but they also come from shelters throughout the upper Midwest.
+This means we have a constant need

 for foster homes.